inzexg-coder/Amenodes/README.md

 ### How it works

-The GitHub Actions workflow:
+The CI/CD pipeline uses two repositories:
+- **Public repository (`Amenodes`)** – contains the source code and a lightweight trigger workflow.
+- **Private repository (`amenodes-ci`)** – contains the full deployment logic, secrets, and secure environment.

+Workflow:
-- **Creates preview** when a new branch is created (except main/master)
+- **Creates preview** when a new branch is created (except `main`/`master`).
-- **Updates preview** on every push to any branch (except main/master)
+- **Updates preview** on every push to any branch.
-- **Auto-cleans** previews after 10 minutes of inactivity
+- **Auto-cleans** previews after 10 minutes of inactivity.
-- Validates JavaScript syntax and HTML structure before deployment
+- Validates JavaScript syntax and HTML structure before deployment.
-- Shows preview URL in GitHub Actions logs and summary
+- Posts a detailed comment on each Pull Request with the preview URL and check results.

 ### Preview URL format